We want to see a Smokefree Aotearoa and a future free from cancers caused by smoking.

 It also protects the environment.
 Millions of non-biodegradable, toxic cigarette butts pollute our waterways, beaches and harm our marine life.
 They are the most littered item in New Zealand and the world.

-Check with your local council about the smokefree policies in your area.
+Check with your local council about the smokefree policies in your area or explore the council map of Smokefree outdoor spaces.

 Smokefree hospitality areas